W.E. Connect: West End Community Hub Renewal Plan

 Why is any parking being considered for this project at all?
 The west end is treasured as a neighbourhood precisely because it has less car usage per person than other.
 Parking, especially below market subsidized parking, is a well known, well researched inducement to increased vehicle use, the very thing that will make the West End not the West End.
 Why do this?
 If people must drive their cars, fine, but they should find their parking on the private market and pay full market rents.
 The city should be taking care of people, not cars.

-VancouverForAll asked 11 months ago
+VancouverForAll asked over 1 year ago

 Thank you for your feedback.
 Project partners have worked with traffic and engineering consultants to ensure there is an appropriate number paid parking spaces for the site.
 The vision for this site was created with the community and includes supporting play, learning, creativity and wellness for all people.
 This includes community members who may have accessibility requirements and require access to the centre by vehicle.